 We currently manage our operations in two reportable segments: diagnostics and pharmaceuticals.
-The pharmaceutical segment consists of the pharmaceutical operations we acquired in Chile, Mexico, Ireland, Israel and Spain and our pharmaceutical research and development operations.
-The diagnostics segment primarily consists of the clinical laboratory operations we acquired through the acquisitions of Bio-Reference and our point-of-care operations.
+The pharmaceutical segment consists of the pharmaceutical operations we operate in Chile, Mexico, Ireland, Israel and Spain and our pharmaceutical research and development operations.
+The diagnostics segment primarily consists of the clinical laboratory operations we acquired through the acquisition of BioReference in 2015 and our point-of-care operations.
 There are no significant inter-segment sales.
 We evaluate the performance of each segment based on operating profit or loss.
 There is no inter-segment allocation of interest expense and income taxes.
 Refer to Note 16 for financial information about the segments and geographic areas.